Groom Speech Help A-Z

 C is for cliché

-You’ve typed “Wedding jokes” into Google and are now looking at the results.
-Well, so are loads of other speakers.
-Not only that but you are fishing in a much smaller pool than you realise.
+So, you’ve Googled “Wedding jokes” or you’ve summoned the genie that is ChatGPT.
+Well, so have loads of other speakers.
 Some guests are likely to recognise any time-honoured lines.
-Avoid them.
+Avoid them if you can.
 Original trumps old-hat every time.

 D is for Doubt

 You’ve re-read your speech and are not sure about a line.
 Is it as funny or relevant as you originally thought?
 Here’s a simple rule: if in doubt, leave it out.
-Great films are often great because of what’s left on the cutting room floor.
-It’s the same with speeches.
+Great speeches are as much about what you cut out as what you put in.
 The red pen is your friend.

 E is for Express yourself